 One of the most effective time management strategies is to avoid distractions while working.
 You only have a few hours to accomplish the goals of the day.
 So, try to minimize distractions and interruptions as much as possible to focus on important tasks.

-Distractions can come in many forms, such as e-mails, using social media, a colleague dropping by for a chat, making phone calls, and so on.
+Distractions can come in many forms, such as e-mails, using social media, a colleague dropping by for a chat, making phone calls, and other time wasters.
 Find a way to block these distractions and interruptions so you can stay focused on the tasks at hand.

 You could try a time blocking method, where you commit a certain number of hours to just one task while blocking off time for other tasks.
 During this time, switch off or put your phone on silent, don’t answer unnecessary calls, turn off Facebook message popups, and let coworkers know that you’re not to be disturbed.